 Marketable securities consist of equity securities over which the Company does not have control or significant influence.
 Marketable securities are designated as available for sale and valued at fair value.
-Unrealized gains and losses due to period end revaluation to fair value, other than those determined to be other than significant or prolonged losses are recorded as other comprehensive income or loss.
-During the year ended December 31, 2012, the Company determined that \$3,856,819 (2011 - \$987,600; 2010 - \$Nil) of unrealized loss recorded in available-for-sale financial assets was a result of significant or prolonged losses.
+Unrealized gains and losses due to year end revaluation to fair value, other than those determined to be other than significant or prolonged losses are recorded as other comprehensive income or loss.
+During the year ended December 31, 2013, the Company determined that \$1,274,743 (2012 - \$3,856,819; 2011 - \$987,600) of unrealized loss recorded in available-for-sale financial assets was a result of significant or prolonged losses.